Turning organic waste into green energy efficiently

 Gas separation membranes work on the principle of selective permeation through a membrane surface.
-The driving force for permeation of the gas through the membrane is the difference between the partial pressures of the gas on the retentate side (the interior of the hollow fiber) and the permeate side (the exterior of the hollow fiber).
+The driving force for permeation of the gas through the membrane is the difference between the partial pressures of the gas on the retentate side (the interior of the hollow fibre) and the permeate side (the exterior of the hollow fibre).

 BENEFITS OF SEPURAN® GREEN MEMBRANE TECHNOLOGY

 - Low space requirement and short installation times